mimipeshy/timetable_generator/README.md

-# University Timetable Scheduling Using Metaheuristic Adaptive-Elitist Genetic Algorithm
+# University Timetable Scheduling Using Genetic Algorithm
 A research on creation of metaheuristic university class timetable scheduling solution.

 ### Installation: